DenizenScript/Denizen-Beginners-Guide/source/guides/non-denizen/3d-models.md

 ![](images/model_demo_item_frame.png)

-We can do even better...
-Using Denizen!
+However, we can do even better using Denizen!

 #### Item Display

-By utilizing `Display Entities` like the `Item Display,` we can directly achieve spawning the model into the world without relying on an item frame.
+By utilizing display entities like the Item Display, we can directly achieve spawning the model into the world without relying on an item frame.

 These also don't even rely on any of the Blockbench `Display` changes, and instead, it's your direct model you made in the world.

 This works with spawning vanilla items as well and makes great decorations on its own.

 The only problem is that we can't interact with these as a player.
-There is simply no hitbox for the `Item Display` for the player to click or break.
+There is simply no hitbox for the item display for the player to click or break.

 These also tend to be difficult to remove just by targeting them with `<player.target>`, since you have to look at their origin point.
 You can see it by using `F3 + B` to show hitboxes.
 It's very precise.

 However, we can simply `flag` this item to keep track of it.
-By flagging something with this `Item Display` we can directly target it for removal to clean it up or modify it in any way.
+By flagging something with this item display we can directly target it for removal to clean it up or modify it in any way.

 To spawn an item display, you can create an entity script like: